-a description of the region's transportation objectives and critical issues and how the Denver region will address them, through the work program, during the coming two years.
-Input on the objectives and issues is issues are obtained through a meeting of the governing boards of the three agencies and/or through transportation committees committees discussion and review.

-- the accomplishments of preceding Unified Planning Work Programs UPWPs and the current status of the transportation planning program - an overview of Unified Planning Work Program UPWP priority activities - descriptions of the planning tasks to be performed using federal transportation planning funds and match (and other funds identified by mutual agreement).
-Sepecifically identifying work activities, objectives, products, participants, responsibilities, and expected completion schedule - identification of funding sources, with revenues and expenditures shown by agency by taskactivity, and with documentation that meets federal and state requirements; and - descriptions of other major transportation planning activities by MOA-MPA partner agencies and local governments using other funds.
-These projects are briefly identified for informational reference.
+- a description of the region's transportation objectives and critical issues and how the Denver region will address them, through the work program, during the coming two years.
+Input on the objectives and issues is issues are obtained through a meeting of the governing boards of the three agencies and/or through transportation committees discussion and review. - the accomplishments of preceding Unified Planning Work Programs UPWPs and the current status of the transportation planning program - an overview of Unified Planning Work Program UPWP priority activities - descriptions of the planning tasks to be performed using federal transportation planning funds and matching funds (and other funds identified by mutual agreement).
+Sepecifically. descriptions identifying work activities, objectives, products, participants, responsibilities, and expected completion schedule. - identification of funding sources, with revenues and expenditures shown by agency by taskactivity, and with documentation that meets federal and state requirements; and - descriptions of other major transportation planning activities by MOA-MPA partner agencies and local governments using other funds.
+These projects are briefly identified for informational reference purposes.

 The work program year is the federal fiscal year, which begins each October 1.
-Preparation of the Unified Planning Work ProgramUPWP typically begins in March of odd-numbered years.
+Preparation of the Unified Planning Work Program PWP typically begins in March of odd-numbered years.
 DRCOG leads this effort, with significant collaboration from RTD and CDOT and assistance from other agencies through the Agency Coordination Team.
-FHWA and FTA review the work program to assure that the proposed activities are consistent with federal requirements and eligible for federal funding.
-The Unified Planning Work ProgramUPWP is adopted by the DRCOG Board through the transportation committees process.
+FHWA and FTA review the work program to assure that ensure the proposed activities are consistent with federal requirements and eligible for federal funding.
+The Unified Planning Work Program PWP is adopted by the DRCOG Board through the transportation committees process (see sidebar to Section 3.A).
 When the adopted work program receives formal federal approval, CDOT prepares and executes the consolidated transportation planning grant contract with DRCOG using a summary version of the Unified Planning Work Program as the scope of work.
-Exhibit 5 shows a typical timeline for developing the Unified Planning Work ProgramUPWP.
+Exhibit 5 shows a typical timeline for developing the Unified Planning Work Program UPWP.

-Relationship to the Statewide Transportation Planning/Programming Process CDOT provides input on planning issues and concerns and on Unified Planning Work Programthe UPWP tasks, products and timing desired by the statewide process.
-As funding allows, the Unified Planning Work ProgramUPWP includes the mutually agreed upon activities necessary to assure seamless products and consistent schedules.
+Relationship to the Statewide Transportation Planning/Programming Process CDOT provides input on planning issues and concerns and on Unified Planning Work Programthe-UPWP tasks, products and timing desired by for the statewide process.
+As funding allows, the Unified Planning Work ProgramUPWP includes the mutually agreed-upon activities necessary to assure ensure seamless products and consistent schedules.